kakutai/luamake/README.md

 https://pubs.opengroup.org/onlinepubs/009695399/utilities/make.html

 This is the first pass.
 There will be more work on this as I use it in our company build systems.

+Future work:

+The tool will be built into a luajit based exe called luamake, which will be able to be used standalone.
+No more CMake, autobuild and such massive packages.
+This is intended for simple lightweight building.